Running Scared (1980 film): Plot

-The next morning Chaz is searching for LeRoy when a fancy convertible driven by an attractive, rich young woman named Sallie Mae (Annie McEnroe) stops to give him a lift.
-She at first refuses to take Chaz to LeRoy's parents' house, and he threatens to cut up her car seats with a razor blade if she abandons him on the road.
-Sallie Mae consents to take Chaz to LeRoy's parents' house deep in the Everglades swamp, where her car breaks down in the driveway.
+The next morning, Chaz is searching for LeRoy when he comes across a fancy convertible being worked on by an attractive, rich young woman named Sallie Mae (Annie McEnroe) and offers to help in exchange for a lift.
+After escaping a death squad, during the course which Sallie Mae's car gets shot and banged up, she refuses to take Chaz to LeRoy's parents' house, and he threatens to cut up her car seats with a razor blade if she abandons him on the road.
+Sallie Mae consents to take Chaz to LeRoy's parents' house deep in the Everglades swamp, where her car breaks down across from the driveway.
 LeRoy, Chaz and Sallie Mae are reunited.
-It is revealed that LeRoy's father "Pa" Beecher (Lonny Chapman) runs an illegal moonshine operation.
-The Beechers, Pa and Ma, have been out shopping and return to encounter Chaz and Sallie Mae who helps Ma Beecher with the groceries.
-Pa Beecher's temper hits the roof when he sees Sallie Mae's broken down convertible in the driveway, as it easily gives away the location of his home and that he's running an illegal liquor operation.
-The soldiers track Chaz and LeRoy to LeRoys' parents' home after spotting Sallie Mae's car.
+It is revealed that LeRoy's father, "Pa" Beecher (Lonny Chapman), runs an illegal moonshine operation.
+The Beechers, Pa and Ma, have been out shopping and return to encounter Chaz and Sallie Mae, who helps Ma Beecher with the groceries.
+Pa Beecher's temper hits the roof when he sees Sallie Mae's broken-down convertible across the road, as it easily gives away the location of his home and that he's running an illegal liquor operation.
+The soldiers track Chaz and LeRoy to the latter's parents' home after spotting Sallie Mae's car.

 A shootout occurs at the Beecher home.
-Pa Beecher is angry that his moonshine secret is out, and curses his son LeRoy.
+Pa Beecher is angry that his moonshine secret is out, and curses his son.
 LeRoy, along with Chaz and Sallie Mae, steal one of Mister Beecher's airboats and an exciting long chase continues through the swamp.
-Chaz later returns to his own father's (Pat Hingle) house and encounters his old girlfriend Robin.
-Robin, seeing Sallie Mae, thinks that Chaz has impregnated Sallie Mae.
+Chaz later returns to his own father's (Pat Hingle) house and encounters his old girlfriend, Robin.
+Robin, seeing Sallie Mae, thinks that Chaz has impregnated her and leaves him.
 Sallie Mae also returns with Chaz to her parents' (who are vacationing in Europe) palatial estate and the two clean themselves up.
-After much adventure eluding Saxon, Dillman and their men, LeRoy and Chaz eventually overcome them.
+After much adventure eluding Munoz, Jaeger and their men, LeRoy and Chaz eventually overcome them.
 A romance has developed between Chaz and the wealthy Sallie Mae.